rjones-lf/iroha/docs/source/api/queries.rst

 The validation for all queries includes:

 - timestamp — shouldn't be from the past (24 hours prior to the peer time) or from the future (range of 5 minutes added to the peer time)
 - signature of query creator — used for checking the identity of query creator
 - query counter — checked to be incremented with every subsequent query from query creator
-- roles — depending on the query creator's role: the range of state avaiable to query can realte to to the same account, account in the domain, to the whole chain or not allowed at all
+- roles — depending on the query creator's role: the range of state available to query can relate to to the same account, account in the domain, to the whole chain, or not allowed at all

 Get account
 -----------